isotopp/isotopp.github.io/_posts/2020-10-08-vijzelbuurt-is-changing.md

 [Vijzelgracht: afbouw Vijzelgrachtgarage](https://www.amsterdam.nl/projecten/vijzelgrachtgarage/) - The City is building a paid-for underground parking garage in the space between the metro station Vijzelgracht and the street level.
 This will provide paid-for parking space for 270 cars, similar to the Parkeergarage Museumskwartier, which is serving Frans-Hals-Buurt.

 [Vijzelbuurt: parkeerluw](https://www.amsterdam.nl/projecten/vijzelbuurt-parkeerluw/) - Matching the extremely successful conversion of Frans-Hals-Buurt (around 500m north of Vijzelgracht), free and paid-for on street parking is almost completely removed, freeing up public space for fietsers, pedestrians, playing children and city green.
-The change will affect two local neighborhoods, Weteringbuurt and Norderbuurt.
+The change will affect two local neighborhoods, Weteringbuurt and Noorderbuurt.
 The city has [local consultations](https://www.amsterdam.nl/projecten/vijzelbuurt-parkeerluw/nieuws-vijzelbuurt/ontwerpsessies-weteringbuurt/) with the people living there right now.